FY 2024-25 End Sale: Get Upto 40% OFF on Live Training! Offer Ending in

 Free DSA Online Course with Certification

-In this Python Tutorial, let's explore comments in Python, including types of comments in Python, how to write good comments in Python, use of Python comment, and a lot more.
+In this Python Tutorial, we explore comments in Python, including types of comments in Python, how to write good comments in Python, use of Python comments, and a lot more.
+Whether you're a beginner or an experienced programmer, using comments correctly will improve your coding efficiency.
 Additionally, enrolling in Python for Data Science and AI Certification can help you enhance your Python skills and apply them effectively in data science and AI projects.
+Developers use comments in Python to explain complex logic in their programs.
+A comment in Python starts with the # symbol and extends to the end of the line.

 What are Comments in Python?